JetBrains/teamcity-documentation/topics/pull-requests.md

 <note>

-In case with Azure DevOps, TeamCity detects requests on a merge branch – not on the pull request itself as in other VCSs.
-Because of that, your builds will contain both the commit with changes and the virtual merge commit.
+In the case with Azure DevOps, TeamCity detects requests on a merge branch – not on the pull request itself as in case with other VCSs.
+Each build will be launched on a virtual branch showing an actual result of the build after merging the PR.
+Thus, the build will contain both the commit with changes and the virtual merge commit.

 </note>